 Scars are caused by an injury to the skin.
 These appear as a natural part of the skin’s healing process.
 Many people will notice scars appear after an injury to the body, surgery or even after experiencing acne.
-As there are several types of scars, these can differ in their appearance, depending upon how the scar was caused, your skin tone and texture, and your body’s unique healing process.
+As there are several types of scars, these can differ in their appearance, depending upon the cause of the scar, your skin tone and texture, and your body’s unique healing process.
 Here we have explained what scars are and exactly why they appear on your skin, also offering you information about the scar treatment we offer at The Laser Treatment Clinic.

 How Do Scars Form?